jkaninda/goma-gateway/docs/usermanual/tls.md

 ## Multiple Providers

 You can configure several named providers under `certManager.providers` and let each Route pick one via `tls.provider`.
+Providers can be any mix of `type: acme` and `type: vault`.
 Common reasons:

+- Public routes use ACME (Let's Encrypt) while internal routes use Vault (private PKI).
 - Some routes need DNS-01 (wildcards, no inbound port 80) while others use HTTP-01.
 - Different routes belong to different ACME accounts (separate Let's Encrypt rate-limit pools).
 - One environment uses Let's Encrypt staging while another uses production.